otv-app/frontend/README.md

 CustomTabBarView
 - removed *GeometryReader* and instead passed in a *GeometryProxy* from parent View so inner View does not become inflexible.
 - Moved frame from parent view to this view

+YoutubeHomeView
+- added a bogus navigation title to hide navigation bar.

 YoutubeView
 - removed the title from the view and moved to Youtube tab bar